brichi15/Dog-Generator/README.md

 # Dog-Generator
-Gets a random picture of a dog from a list of my favorite dog breeds
+Retrieves a random picture of a dog from a list of my favorite dog breeds

 STEPS:
 1. be connected to the internet